The best cat scratching posts of 2023

 - Best cactus scratching post: PetnPurr Cactus Cat Scratching Post With Teaser Ball

-- Best cat tree with scratching post: Vesper Cat Tree
+- Best cat tree with post: Vesper Cat Tree

-- Best combination cat scratching post and bed: URPRO Cat Scratching Post Lounge Bed
+- Best combination post and bed: ScratchMe Cat Scratcher Post & Board

-- Best budget cat scratching post: Catit Cat Scratcher Boards with Catnip
+- Best budget: Catit Cat Scratcher Boards with Catnip

-Things to consider when shopping for the best cat scratching post
+Things to consider when shopping for the best cat scratching posts

 You know all those cute little things your cat does that make them so special and unique?
 Well, not only is destroying your furniture probably not one of them, but neither is how picky they can be when you’re trying to find them the best cat scratching post.
 Just as it can take trying a few different brands of food to find something they’ll eat, finding a scratching post can require a little trial and error.